SSRO Alumni

 Steve and Joanna enjoy cross-country skiing, mountain biking, and flying.

-Their son, Eli is an undergraduate at Middlebury College, Vermont.
+When their son, Eli, was an undergraduate at Middlebury College.
 He designed a 16-kilometer planet walk for the city of Anchorage, which was completed in September 2005.